nallen05/logv/README.md

 # Logv

-`Logv' is a cognitively lightweight logging utility for Common Lisp
+_Logv_ is a cognitively lightweight logging utility for Common Lisp

 The most useful form is `LOGV`, a macro that behaves like `PROGN` except that it writes each form and its return value to the log.